sidenia/sidenia/README.md

 ### Hi there 👋 Welcome! 👋

 🌱 I am a programming student, passionate about new techs.
-I'm currently working as Software Developer Intern and my expertise is in web related technologies like React, Django, Django Rest Framework, Rest APi, SQL databases and others.
-I'm a frontend lover.
+I'm currently working as Software Developer Intern and my expertise is in web-related technologies like React, Django, Django Rest Framework, Rest APi, SQL databases and others.
+I'm a front-end and UX/UI lover.
-In addition to working as an intern, I also provide services as a freelancer building web pages for private clientes.
+In addition to working as an intern, I also provide services as a freelancer building web pages for private clients.
 I believe adaptability and acceptance of differences as strengths are the keys to success in any professional environment!

-I share with you guys my current portifolio https://sidenia.vercel.app/
+I share with you guys my current portfolio https://sidenia.vercel.app/

 💬 Ask me about my projects on Linkedin. <br>
 📫 Reach me on : https://www.linkedin.com/in/sidenia-bezerra/ <br>
-⚡I love to learn and teach, so I'm here to share experiencies.<br>
+⚡I love to learn and teach, so I'm here to share experiences.<br>

 <div>
   <a href="https://github.com/sidenia">